Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Trajectory Adaptive Multilevel Splitting (TAMS)

-At each TAMS iteration, the score function is applied to each trajectory and computed at every time step.
-For each trajectory, we look at the maximum of their score: it indicates how close to the savannah state they arrived before $t_{\max}$.
-The trajectories exhibiting the $n_c$ (which is a parameter of TAMS) lowest maximum scores are then deleted as the ``least successful'' ones.
-Note that there may be strictly more than $n_c$ trajectories deleted at each iteration: because of the discretization of the system, several trajectories may in some specific cases have the same maximum score.
-The number of discarded trajectories may thus vary at each iteration, but for simplicity we note it here $m$.
-Then, $m$ new trajectories have to be created to keep an ensemble of fixed size.
-Let us focus on a given discarded trajectory, called $\mathbf{X}_d$, which reached a maximum score $\varphi_d$.
-To replace it, we pick at random (uniformly) another trajectory among the $N-m$ remaining ones, denoted $\mathbf{X}_c$.
-By definition, the maximum score $\varphi_c$ of $\mathbf{X}_c$ is strictly larger than $\varphi_d$.
-Therefore, $\mathbf{X}_c$ can be cloned until the first time step $s$ such that $\varphi(\mathbf{X}(s))>\varphi_d$.
-This cloned trajectory is then branched off $\mathbf{X}_c$ and simulated either until reaching a score of $1$ or until time $t_{\max}$.
-The coupled model used here is stochastic, so it is guaranteed that that this branched trajectory replacing $\mathbf{X}_d$ is independent from its parent $\mathbf{X}_c$.
-At every iteration of TAMS, all discarded trajectories are replaced in the same way.
-The weights of the discarded trajectories will never again be updated (as if we found their position in the distribution of trajectories).
-The weights of the `surviving' trajectories are updated and can be seen as their probability of survival until the current iteration.
+Then, to keep an ensemble of fixed size, $\hat{n}_c$ new trajectories have to be simulated, replacing all discarded trajectories.
+But we also have to ensure that these new trajectories are at least as ``successful'' as the trajectories that were retained.
+In other words, we must ensure that the maximum score of the newly simulated trajectories is strictly larger than that of the discarded trajectories.
+To do that, new trajectories are simulated by cloning retained trajectories until a branching point, after which the simulation is independently continued.
+Let us call $\mu$ the largest of the $n_c$ smallest maximum scores.
+So, the maximum score $\varphi_d$ of any discarded trajectory $\mathbf{X}_d$ is such that $\varphi_d\leq\mu$.
+To replace $\mathbf{X}_d$ with a new trajectory, we randomly pick a trajectory $\mathbf{X}_c$ among the $N-\hat{n}_c$ remaining ones.
+The maximum score $\varphi_c$ of $\mathbf{X}_c$ is strictly larger than $\mu$; otherwise $\varphi_c$ would have been part of the $n_c$ smallest maximum scores, and $\mathbf{X}_c$ would have been discarded.
+Therefore, there exists at least one time step $s$ such that $\varphi(\mathbf{X}_c(s))>\mu$.
+The trajectory $\mathbf{X}_c$ is cloned until the first time step $s$ (included) such that this condition is verified.
+The cloned trajectory is then branched off $\mathbf{X}_c$ and simulated independently from time $s+1$ until time $t_{\max}$.
+The cloned trajectory is however stopped early if it reaches a score of one (degraded forest state): in that case, a complete transition has been sampled.
+Let $\mathbf{X}_n$ be the newly simulated trajectory.
+Since $\mathbf{X}_n$ is cloned from $\mathbf{X}_c$ until time $s$ included, we know that $\varphi(\mathbf{X}_n(s))>\mu$.
+Therefore, the maximum score of $\mathbf{X}_n$ is necessarily strictly larger than the maximum score of all discarded trajectories.
+Moreover, since our coupled model is stochastic, $\mathbf{X}_n$ is independent from its parent $\mathbf{X}_c$ from time $s+1$ until the end of the trajectory.
+All discarded trajectories are replaced by cloning a randomly chosen trajectory and branching it after their score strictly crosses $\mu$.
+The weights of the discarded trajectories will never again be updated, assuming that their position in the distribution of trajectories has been found.
+The weights of the ``surviving'' trajectories are updated and can be seen as their probability of survival until the current iteration.
 The branched trajectories are given the updated weight of their parent.
-The algorithm is then iterated until almost (see Appendix~\ref{app:tams}) all trajectories have a maximum score strictly larger than $1$.
+Then, we compute the new $n_c$ smallest maximum scores and restart the cloning/resimulation procedure until obtaining $\mu=1$, where $1$ is by convention the target value of the score.